Solving the Challenge: Ordering Images on Shopify

 No Drag-and-Drop Reordering

-Shopify users can easily reorder images and other assets within stores, although the functionality is only available within each store.
-This means you do not have the means to use this capability to reorder images across multiple stores in one go.
+Shopify users can easily reorder them and other assets within stores, although the functionality is only available within each store.
+This means you do not have the means to use this capability to reorder them across multiple stores in one go.
 So, for a merchant with five different stores, the drag-and-drop must be manually replicated in each store.

-The challenge is that sequencing images tailored to each store requires repetitive drag-and-drop actions across every store.
-There is no native Shopify tool to sync or copy the organized images from one store to another.
+The challenge is that sequencing pictures tailored to each store requires repetitive drag-and-drop actions across every store.
+There is no native Shopify tool to sync or copy the organized photos from one store to another.

 Default Order Based on Upload Time